linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 23 US Common Stock Market Pricing Efficiency Trading and Investment Strategies.md

 Any given growth and value style has a substyle based on some measure of size (market cap), as discussed above.
 The combinations of style and size are often displayed as in the following grid:

-Large value
+- Large value

-Large growth
+- Large growth

-Small value
+- Small value

-Small growth
+- Small growth

 The four cells shown in the above grid have different risk/return combinations.
-In addition to book value (B), style is often calculated as a ratio to earnings (E); that is, the style ratio is  $\mathrm{P /E}$ , the price-to-earnings ratio.
+In addition to book value (B), style is often calculated as a ratio to earnings (E); that is, the style ratio is $\mathrm{P/E}$, the price-to-earnings ratio.

 # Stock Market Indexes